pytoolz/toolz/doc/source/composition.rst

 =============

 Toolz functions interoperate because they consume and produce only a small set of common, core data structures.
-Each ``toolz`` function consumes iterables, dictionaries, and functions and produces iterables, dictionaries, and functions.
+Each ``toolz`` function consumes iterables, dictionaries, and each ``toolz`` function produces iterables, dictionaries, and functions.
 This standardized interface enables us to compose several general purpose functions to solve custom problems.

 Standard interfaces enable us to use many tools together, even if those tools were not designed with each other in mind.
 We call this "using together"